Why was Catholic Schools NSW established?

 - parents and the public.

-CSNSW is also tasked by the Bishops of NSW with liaising with other key stakeholders in education, including special needs and indigenous education groups, the Council of Catholic Schools Parents, Association of Catholic School Principals, the Federation of Religious Institute and Public Juridic Persons Catholic School Authorities in NSW and ACT, the National Catholic Education Commission, and other state Catholic Education Commissions.
+The Bishops of NSW also task Catholic Schools New South Wales with liaising with other key stakeholders in education, including special needs and indigenous education groups, the Council of Catholic Schools Parents, the Association of Catholic School Principals, the Federation of Religious Institute and Public Juridic Persons Catholic School Authorities in NSW and ACT, the National Catholic Education Commission, and other state Catholic Education Commissions.